h2oai/steam/docs/user_guide/StartingSteam.md

  ![Deployment page](images/deployment_page.png)

 ### <a name="makepredictions"></a>Making Predictions

+The Deployment page lists all available deployed servie.

 1. To reach the scoring service, click the IP address link listed under the Deployed Services.
 This opens Steam Prediction Service tool.
 The fields that display on the Prediction Service tool are automatically populated with field information from the deployed model.